Protect your Linode's data with redundant cloud backups.

 Given how critical backups are, our goal for the Linode Backup Service was ambitious: to create a completely managed, reliable and highly available system, that's easy to use (set-it-and-forget-it), affordable, and "just works".

 One click is all it takes to enroll your Linode in the backup service and to start protecting your data.
 We manage the entire system, from making sure our backup boxes are healthy, to monitoring for failures.
-We've done the hard work so you don't have to.
-What's your data worth?

 A failed backup will never rotate out a good one.
 If a backup fails on the day of a weekly backup, the next oldest backup will be used for that weekly slot.

 Files that have been modified, but are the same length and without any metadata changes will not be considered changed during a subsequent incremental backup.
 ACLs and extended attributes are NOT tracked.